- Bling of War - War uniforms fancied up to be practically useless in all but the most formal warfare.

-- Subverted somewhat with Utena — her impractical "shirt" is actually her jacket and she wears a perfectly reasonable tank top and bicycle shorts underneath.
+- Revolutionary Girl Utena: Subverted somewhat with Utena — her impractical "shirt" is actually her jacket and she wears a perfectly reasonable tank top and bicycle shorts underneath.
 Her shoes also seem more practical than others...

-- Watchmen has poor Dollar Bill.
+- Poor Dollar Bill.
 He was hired by a bank as a gimmick, and his employers designed his costume to appeal to the public as much as possible.
 His pretty cape got stuck in the bank's revolving door while he was trying to stop a heist, and he was shot to death.

 - The first Nite Owl briefly went through a similar phase before he officially started crimefighting.
 When he realized that he couldn't move around his own house in the caped version of his costume without knocking things over or getting the cape caught on something, he removed it from the costume.

 - Similarly, Nite Owl II had to redesign his outfit after he lost a thug during a chase.
 Why?
 Because he had to urinate and removing the lower part of his suit took too long.

 - Also, Hooded Justice who wears a noose around his neck.
 It looks cool but can easily be used against him, such as in issue #6 of Before Watchmen - Minutemen when Hollis grabs onto it and breaks HJ's neck.
 It's even lampshaded:

 Comedia: What kind of stupid shit fights crime with a noose around his neck?